UtkarshTheDev/TweeterLens/README.md

 # TweeterLens 🔍

 ![TweeterLens Banner](./screenshots/banner.png)

-> **⚠️ SERVICE CURRENTLY UNAVAILABLE**
->
-> **TweeterLens is currently not functional due to X (formerly Twitter) restricting access to post data.** Our data provider, SocialData.tools, can no longer fetch X/Twitter posts due to these platform restrictions.
-We are monitoring the situation and will update this notice when service is restored.
->
-> **Please do not attempt to use this application at this time** - it will not work regardless of API key configuration.
+## ❌ Important Notice: Product Temporarily Unavailable

+### 🚫 Product Status: Not Working

+Thank you for checking out this project.
+This product was built to fetch full analytics for any X (formerly Twitter) profile, using the powerful and free-tier tool — **SocialData**.

 ---

+## ⚙️ How It Worked (Previously)

+This tool used to:

+- Pull in post-level and profile-level analytics from public X accounts
+- Analyze data through the SocialData API
+- Provide detailed insights like engagement rate, follower growth, post frequency, and more

+It was fully functional and verified to be working until recently.

+---

+## ❗ Why It's Not Working Now

+As of now, the core data source — **SocialData** — is not functioning properly.

+**Reason:** X (Twitter) has recently restricted external tools from accessing public post data, including API-level access.

+Due to this change, SocialData can no longer fetch posts or analytics from X profiles.

+Since my product is fully dependent on SocialData, it is currently **non-functional**.

+---

+## 🧠 What You Should Know

+- This issue is **not with my code or product**, but with the upstream tool (SocialData) being blocked by X.
+- This means **you won't get any analytics or data** if you try to use this tool right now.
+- I'm keeping the repo/code live for transparency, experimentation, and possible future fixes.

+---

+## 📅 Future Plans

+- I'm actively monitoring the situation with SocialData and exploring other possible data sources or workarounds.
+- If SocialData regains access or an alternative emerges, this product may become functional again.

+---

+## ✅ TL;DR

+> **This product is currently not working.**
+> **Root Cause:** SocialData is blocked from accessing X posts.
+> **No ETA yet.** Stay tuned.

+---

+If you have any questions or know of any working alternatives to SocialData, feel free to raise an issue or contact me directly.

+**Thank you for understanding 🙏**

+---

+## 📖 About TweeterLens (When It Was Working)

-TweeterLens is a powerful Twitter analytics and visualization tool that helps you explore and analyze any Twitter profile with beautiful, interactive dashboards.
-Get detailed insights into posting patterns, engagement metrics, and content performance.
+TweeterLens was a powerful Twitter analytics and visualization tool that helped you explore and analyze any Twitter profile with beautiful, interactive dashboards.
+It provided detailed insights into posting patterns, engagement metrics, and content performance.

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2FUtkarshTheDev%2FTweeterLens)
 [![Follow on Twitter](https://img.shields.io/twitter/follow/UtkarshTheDev?style=social)](https://twitter.com/UtkarshTheDev)

-## ✨ Features
+### ✨ Features (When Working)

 - **Profile Analysis**: Enter any Twitter username to analyze their posting history and engagement patterns
 - **Detailed Analytics**: View engagement metrics, hashtag usage, and interactive heatmaps of activity patterns